videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

     });
   }

-  //Make this method return the size of our participant list
+  // this method returns the size of total number of participants
   @Override
   public int getItemCount() {
     return participants.size();